starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 ---
 title: "Performance Tuning"
-description: "Suggestions for improving the performance of Star Citizen on Linux"
+description: "Helpful suggestions and tuning tips for improving the performance of Star Citizen on Linux"
 nav_order: 4
 md_message: "You are viewing raw source files...
 Go to https://wiki.starcitizen-lug.org/ to use the wiki!"
 ---